Lookout! There may be spyware wearing a Monokle reading your mobile data

 The researchers claimed that the fake apps used a tool known as Monokle to gain sensitive user information.

-A Canada-based cybersecurity company, Lookout, has recently found Android spyware lurking in fake apps that mimic Pornhub, Google Play, Evernote, and other popular Android apps.
+A Canada-based cybersecurity company, Lookout, has recently found Android spyware lurking in fake apps impersonating Google Play, Evernote, and other popular Android apps.

-The company has alleged that the spyware was created by one of the surveillance providers frequently utilised by the Russian government.
+The company has alleged that the spyware was created by one of the surveillance providers which are frequently contracted by the Russian government.

-Researchers from Lookout have claimed in a report that the source of the malware-ridden apps was Special Technology Center (STC), a Russian defence contractor and developer of the tool Monokle.
+Researchers from Lookout have claimed in a report that the source of the malware-ridden apps was Special Technology Center (STC), a Russian defence contractor and developer of the tool Monokle, which according to a document by Lookout, "is an advanced mobile surveillanceware that compromises a user's privacy by stealing personal data stored on an infected device and exfiltrating this information to command and control infrastructure."

-STC has previously made headlines when it was hit with sanctions over the 2016 US election hacks.

-The researchers claimed that the fake apps used Monokle to gain sensitive user information.
-Monokle can record a device’s screen during a screen unlock event, allowing it to compromise a user’s PIN, pattern or password, they said.
+The researchers claimed that the fake apps used Monokle to gain sensitive user information as it can record a device’s screen during a screen unlock event, allowing it to compromise a user’s PIN, pattern or password.

 The malware has been targeting Android phones since 2016, but saw a spike in activity last year.
 According to Lookout’s report, “Monokle appears in a very limited set of applications, which implies that attacks using Monokle are highly targeted.
 Many of these applications are trojanized and include legitimate functionality, so user suspicion is not aroused.
 Lookout data indicates that this tool is still being actively deployed.”